 - A copy of Moby-Dick, of course.
-(Or buy a copy in the Museum Gift Shop.
-Last resort: the Museum has a few copies to loan.)
+Several editions of M-D are available in the Museum Gift Shop.
+The MDM also has a few copies to loan.

 - Warm, layered clothing, with a cap.
 The Museum is kept at a comfortable temperature, but one's metabolism ebbs in the wee hours.

 - A pillow or pad to sit on.
-(Or bring your own folding chair.)
 The Museum's chairs are hard plastic.

 - Foam sleeping pad and/or sleeping bag.
 The corridors and classrooms adjacent to the Harbor View Gallery are the de facto crash areas after the Museum's exhibits close for the night.
 Consider bringing a sleep mask (and earplugs)—the overhead lights stay on.

 - Your favorite Web-enabled device.
 The Museum makes its WiFi network available during Marathons.
 Some power-outlets are available.
 Best to bring a power-strip or multi-tap so you can share the power.

 - Snacks, preferably unspillable, in quiet wrappers.
 Reasonably priced food and drinks are available Saturday afternoon/evening.
 Coffee, tea, and possibly cider, are available through the night.
 Bring some cash, or you can bring your own food.